Hutzler Law is Here For You

 You should understand a few key differences between wrongful death claims and criminal charges.
 Wrongful death claims fall under the state’s civil laws while criminal cases fall under the state’s criminal laws.
 Since they fall under different bodies of law, wrongful death claims and criminal cases are allowed to be filed and to proceed simultaneously.

 You should not wait for a criminal case against the defendant who caused your loved one’s death to end before filing a wrongful death claim.
 Serious criminal cases such as murders can take several years to reach their conclusion because of the serious penalties involved.
-Arizona has a civil statute of limitations for wrongful death claims that is found at A.R.S. § 12-542.
+Arizona has a civil statute of limitations for wrongful death claims that are found at A.R.S. § 12-542.
 Under this law, a wrongful death claim must be filed no later than two years after the victim’s death.

 If you wait for the criminal case to end before filing a wrongful death claim, you may lose your right to recover compensation through a wrongful death lawsuit.
 The statute of limitations serves as a time-bar for recovering damages in civil lawsuits.
 If you try to file a wrongful death lawsuit after the limitations period has expired, your claim will likely be dismissed.